Daquiver1/Frontend-Grading-Assignment/README.md

 ## Project Overview

-This project is a frontend web application for a Student Grade Reporting System.
+This project is a front-end web application for a Student Grade Reporting System.
 It simulates a real-world application where students can view, report, and manage their academic grades.
 This system addresses the issue of missing or unrecorded grades in a student's profile.

 ## Application Structure